Quercus coccinea: Description

 Quercus coccinea is a medium to large deciduous tree growing to around 18–24 ft with an open, rounded crown; the maximum height is approximately 100 ft.
 The trunk diameter at breast height is typically 24 to 36 in It is a medium-size tree that grows fast and matures relatively early.
-It sets a deep growing taproot.
+Seedlings develop a strong taproot with relatively few lateral roots.

 The leaves are glossy green, 7–17 cm long and 8–13 cm broad, with seven lobes, and deep sinuses between the lobes.
 Each lobe has 3–7 bristle-tipped teeth.
 The leaf is hairless (unlike the related pin oak (Q. palustris), with tufts of pale orange-brown down where the lobe veins join the central vein).
 The foliage generally becomes bright scarlet in autumn.
 The flower color is yellow to green, depending on the season.

 The acorns are ovate, 7–13 mm broad and 17–31 mm long, a third to a half covered in a deep cup, green maturing pale brown about 18 months after pollination; the kernel is very bitter.